DC Journalists Defending Olivia Nuzzi Draw Ridicule From Peers: It’s ‘Journalism Malpractice Full Stop’

 “The Wire” creator David Simon, himself a former journalist, responded with his typical fury to a Nuzzi defender who attempted to paint the situation as purely a personal matter.

 “Mook, there used to be a standard by which if a reporter showed up at a politician’s fundraiser and there was an open bar, we didn’t drink or we threw a $10 bill on the bar so we weren’t so much as free-sipping the guy’s bottom-shelf gin.
-F—ing the people we were covering and not immediately copping to it and departing the beat was a firing offense.
+F–king the people we were covering and not immediately copping to it and departing the beat was a firing offense.
 You know, ethics,” he wrote.

 This prompted a wave of enthusiastic agreement.

 Cillizza was treated to a particularly enthusiastic pile-on after writing, “On @Olivianuzzi: If we were all judged on our worst moments or our biggest mistakes, how many of us would come out looking anything other than awful?
 Don’t write people off.
 The arc of a life is long.”
+That included quite the dunk from former Vox journalist and current Substack star Matt Yglesias.

 Comments